xxfoundation/elixxir-client/README.md

 Building
 ==

-To build the .aar for the client, run
+To build the .aar for the client, cd to privategrity/client/android/client and run this command:

-$ gomobile bind
+$ gomobile bind -target=android gitlab.com/privategrity/client

-Then import the .aar in Android Studio.
-For future builds, you'll need to copy the new bindings .aar over the .aar that's been imported to Android Studio.
+Adding the .aar to the Android Studio project
+==

+In case you need to add another .aar to the Android Studio project, follow these steps:

+1. Go to File-\>New-\>New Module.
+1. Scroll to and click on Import .JAR/.AAR Package.
+1. Pick the .aar in the file chooser.
+1. Click through the rest of the wizard.

+In any case, this isn't a recommended course of action because there might be some weirdness about gomobile generating more than one .aar.